MarsilPop/react-jobs/README.md

 The Jobs are not visible due to using a local server (JSON Server), more work is due regarding building an API with Express

+The Project was made during a Course by Traversy Media React Course 2024 Link to the Course https://www.youtube.com/watch?v=LDB4uaJ87e0&t=6207s&ab_channel=TraversyMedia

 # React + Vite